Retroperitoneal inflammation

 Exams and Tests

-Your health care provider usually diagnoses the condition based on a CT scan or ultrasound exam of your abdomen.
+Your health care provider usually diagnoses the condition based on a computed tomography (CT) scan, magnetic resonance imaging (MRI), or ultrasound exam of your abdomen.
 A biopsy of tissues in your abdomen may be needed.

 Treatment